 Sometimes, it seems like life is nothing more than a series of subscriptions.
-You’ve got Amazon Prime, Disney+, Netflix, NOW — and that’s just TV and movies.
-Then you’ve got subscription book clubs, season passes for video games, monthly beauty boxes, and an endless array of subscription apps at your fingertips, tempting you with free trials at the click of a button.
-Just don’t forget to cancel, or you can end up paying for something you didn’t really want in the first place.
+You’ve got Amazon Prime, Disney+, Netflix, NOW – and that’s just TV and movies.
+Then you’ve got subscription book clubs, season passes for video games, monthly beauty boxes, and an endless array of subscription apps at your fingertips, tempting you with free trials at the click of a button (don’t forget to cancel these if you don’t actually want the service, or you can end up paying for something you didn’t really want in the first place.

 There’s something about a subscription that seems a lot easier to afford.
 If someone asks for £100 for hundreds of movies — most of which you’ll definitely never watch — you might stop to think about it.
 It seems like a lot of money, when you put it like that.